 The book even begins dully, with the Pevensies waiting for the train that will take them back to school.
 Their holiday is over and they’re bored, uncomfortable, gloomy.
 I guess the point of this scene was that Aslan (God) can call you to action at any time, any place; still it’s a less than dramatic beginning, especially compared to walking through a wardrobe and meeting a faun in the snow.

 It is telling that the land of Telmar was never developed as Calormen was.
-Telmar still existed post-Caspian X, as a passage in The Voyage of the Dawn Treader makes clear ( quote here ) but its culture and governance remained vague even up to The Last Battle.
+Telmar still existed post-Caspian X, as a passage from The Voyage of the Dawn Treader makes clear, but its culture and governance remained vague up to The Last Battle.
 I don’t think Lewis himself knew exactly what it was.
 It remains a plot device, clear and simple, which is a shame because so much of the story concerns it.

 In the 2008 movie, the producers chose to give it a Spanish feel, with Conquistador helmets, Latino actors, and 15th century battle technology.
 Personally, I didn’t like it; but it’s as good a choice as any.
 If it were up to me, I’d go the Twelfth Night route: Shakespeare’s imaginary land of Illyria receives a new look with each staging of the play to let us know it’s strange and foreign.
 There’s nothing wrong with fresh-eyed scriptwriters and designers filling in what Lewis left unsaid.